Years of Experience

 Certifications and Degrees

-Monetary compensation comes to $73K annually for Engineer in Trainings, far surpassing the earnings of non-credentialed workers.
+Engineer in Trainings are compensated at a much higher rate than non-authorized workers, bringing in close to $73K per year.
 Becoming an ACI Concrete Certification can certainly pay off here; those folks make approximately $62K on average.
-New Jersey Department of Transportation (NJDOT) workers who hold a Bachelor of Engineering in Bachelor of Engineering (BEng / BE) are also well compensated, earning $67K on average.
+Regarding salaries and education, New Jersey Department of Transportation (NJDOT) pays those with a Bachelor of Engineering in Bachelor of Engineering (BEng / BE) the most — $67K.

 Benefits and Perks

-Paid time off is hard to come by at New Jersey Department of Transportation (NJDOT); the company rewards only one in six workers with paid vacation time and only one in three employees with sick leave.
-Health insurance comes as part of the deal for almost all workers, and the vast majority of survey participants report receiving dental coverage as well.
-Some other perks are public employees pension plan (pepp) and pension.
+Paid time off is hard to come by at New Jersey Department of Transportation (NJDOT); the company rewards only 23 percent with paid vacation time and only 38 percent with sick leave.
+Perks cover health insurance for the vast majority of employees and dental coverage for almost all workers.
+The company also dishes out perks such as public employees pension plan (pepp) and pension.